What Can You Cut Cocaine With

 Several factors contribute to the widespread practice of cutting cocaine:

-- Control Over Effects: In some cases, cutting agents are added to alter or enhance the effects of cocaine.
-For example, adding other stimulants can create a more intense high, while adding depressants can mellow the experience.
+4. Control Over Effects: In some cases, cutting agents are added to alter or enhance the effects of cocaine.
+Here's one way to look at it: adding other stimulants can create a more intense high, while adding depressants can mellow the experience.

 Common Cutting Agents